jelaniwoods/turbo-test-app/app/views/turbo/index.html.md

   - [ ] Improve tasklist styling
 - [ ] Make headers reveal permalinks on hover
 - [ ] Add navigation bar or main TOC based on index on other pages
+- [ ] Make codeblocks copyable
+- [ ] Make autolinks open in new tab by default